orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `Object`.

 Give you the possibility to put a value for a `format`.
 In your specification, if you put a `format: email` to a property Orval will automatically generate a random email for you.
-See <a href="https://github.com/anymaniax/orval/blob/next/src/constants/format.mock.ts" target="_blank">here</a> the default available format.
+See the default available format <a href="https://github.com/anymaniax/orval/blob/master/packages/mock/src/faker/constants.ts" target="_blank">here</a>.

 ```js
 module.exports = {